freakmaxi/kertish-dfs/head-node/README.md

 **CAUTION: Deletion operation is applied immediately**

 ##### Required Headers:
-- `X-Path` source folder/file location in dfs
+- `X-Path` source folder/file location in dfs (should be urlencoded)

 ##### Possible Status Codes
 - `404`: Not found